Merkel pressures Putin to act on Poland-Belarus standoff | DW | 10.11.2021

 The call comes as the latest standoff between Poland and Belarus enters its third day, with large groups of migrants stuck on the border in dropping temperatures.

-EU officials see it as a coordinated "hybrid attack" on the bloc organized by Belarus strongman Alexander Lukashenko and his regime in retaliation for Western sanctions.
-Last night, Polish Prime Minister Mateusz Morawiecki accused Putin of being the real "mastermind" behind the crisis.
+EU officials see it as a coordinated "hybrid attack" on the bloc organized by Belarus strongman Alexander Lukashenko and his regime in retaliation against sanctions.
+On Tuesday night, Polish Prime Minister Mateusz Morawiecki accused Putin of being the real "mastermind" behind the crisis.

 Both Russia and Belarus have denied any wrongdoing.
 Instead, they claim Poland and the EU are causing the crisis by refusing the help potential asylum seekers.